rottenwheel/revuo-weekly/content/weekly/issue-219/_index.md

 ### Recent News {#news}

 {{% newsbyte %}}
 Public remote nodes aggregator and monitor [xmr.ditatompel.com](https://xmr.ditatompel.com/) has implemented a slew of important changes to source code, such as: changing license from GLWTS to BSD-3-Clause, hoping to make it more accesible for others to use it and contribute to development; front-end layout improvements; support for IPv6 and I2P monitoring of remote nodes; and a hidden service for the web UI.
-GitHub [repository]; [.onion](http://xmrlist2ug5ypisuhsvsi2req4bc3uiv3nc24yzibbaztslqprchvcad.onion/) hidden service.
+GitHub [repository](https://github.com/ditatompel/xmr-remote-nodes); [.onion](http://xmrlist2ug5ypisuhsvsi2req4bc3uiv3nc24yzibbaztslqprchvcad.onion/) hidden service.
 {{% /newsbyte %}}

 {{% newsbyte %}}